lmriccardo/leetcode-fetcher/_pages/install.md

 ```

 This will start a new container in *interactive* (`-i`) mode with an active *terminal session* (`-t`) based on the provided Docker Image.
 The `--rm` option is
-useful the entirely remove the container once the application stops.
+useful to entirely remove the container once the application stops.
 Please notice that the `-v` option is not optional at all, **it must be used as previously shown** otherwise the application might not work well.
 This option creates a [*bind mount*](https://docs.docker.com/engine/storage/bind-mounts/) from the current
 working folder on the host to the `/leetcode` folder in the container.
-It is important that the target folder remains `/leetcode` since it is the working folder,
+It is important that the target folder remains `/leetcode` since it is the working directory,
-and so the entry folder, of the user inside the container.
+and so the entry point, of the user inside the container.
 This mount is required so that all problem instances that will be created inside the container will persist
 in the current folder (on the host machine), instead of being removed once the container stops.

 These are the three most important **DO NOT** points: